qinsong77/RN-Expo-Starter/README.md

 ### UI components

-build the UI components inspired by shadcn/ui, refer from:
+Build the UI components inspired by shadcn/ui, refer from:

 - [react-native-reusables](https://github.com/mrzachnugent/react-native-reusables) Universal shadcn/ui for React Native featuring a focused collection of components - Crafted with NativeWind v4 and accessibility in mind.
 - [nativecn-ui](https://github.com/Mobilecn-UI/nativecn-ui)